DIY Felt Mushrooms: easy to sew red and white polka dot mushrooms with felt, and cork and wooden spool stems. Perfect for your spring decor.

-It’s spring, and April showers will not only bring May flowers, they may bring a new crop of mushrooms.
-If you’re lucky, they might be made of old corks, wooden spools, and felt, and perfect for attracting fairies.
+It’s spring, and April showers will not only bring May flowers, they may bring a new crop of felt mushrooms.
+If you’re lucky, they might be made of old corks, wooden spools, and felt.
+These DIY felt mushrooms are perfect for attracting fairies.

 - red and white felt